Fractured Magic: Chapter Six

 “The foyer,” Gareth answered easily.
 The sooner he could get home, the better.
 Isobel must be worried.
 He returned to the waiting room on his own, relieved to find that Roman had indeed waited.
 The young man sat near the door, picking at his nails, and didn’t notice Gareth until he dropped into the seat next to him.

-“Your face is clean!” was the first thing he said.
+“Your face is clean!” he exclaimed.

 “Yes, apparently the doctor needs to see the injury in order to assess it,” Gareth said dryly.

 “A nurse is bringing me fresh ice,” Gareth said, pulling the current bag away from his eye and shaking it so Roman could hear the slosh of water.
+“I’ve been prescribed bedrest and given medicine.”

 “Laudanum?”
+Roman asked.

 Gareth shook his head.